What are my rights?

 A standard representation agreement form is available online through the BC government.
 You don’t have to use it, but the form gives you an idea of how to make this type of agreement.

-Nidus Personal Planning Resource Centre and Registry provides basic forms and custom forms for RA 7s (standard representation agreements).
+Nidus Personal Planning Resource Centre & Registry provides basic forms and custom forms for what they call an RA7 (a section 7 representation agreement, another term for a standard representation agreement).

 A person can’t witness a signature if they are: